 Making food for your own small camp: NO

-Making food for your large camp meals (125+ people): YES
+Making food for large camp meals (125+ people): YES

-If you ended up with YES above, don’t freak out!
+If you have a YES above, don’t freak out!
 We can get you through it.
 It’s not hard if you break it into small pieces.
 Your project is awesome and will be well-worth the permit.
-Click to jump to Hand-Wash and Dish-Wash DIY guides.
+Click for Hand-Wash and Dish-Wash DIY guides.

-Before you start on the Permit, you should have a solid plan for what you want to serve, when (days and times), and how you’ll purchase and prep the food.
-Read thru this tutorial first to get an idea what they ask for.
+Before you start the Permit, make a solid plan for what you want to serve, when (days and times), and how you’ll purchase and prep the food.
+Read this tutorial first to get an idea what they ask for.
 If you’re not sure how to build your handwash station, go to our Parts Page for tips.

 ** Some people think the Food Permit is silly.
 Some people swear it’s the only thing between you and 80,000 cases of dysentery.
 We’re not here to debate the merit of the permit.
 This is a Tutorial on GETTING SHIT DONE!